 This great choice for many Virginia first time due to the low 3.5% down payment.
 The FHA mortgage provides several benefits, keeping in mind the budget difficulties of many homeowners who are considering purchasing their first home.
 Compared to most traditional mortgage loans, the FHA mortgage program facilitates the process for the applicant.
 Besides that the FHA home loan consists of a very low down payment (3.5%) which makes it a lot easier for homeowners that may have problems saving for the large down payment necessary by more common conventional loans.
 What are the most important advantages to choosing an FHA loan in Virginia?

 - Secure fixed loan interest rates – One of the big advantages of your Virginia FHA loan is the benefit of having a fixed 15 or 30 year interest rate.
 In comparison to other regular loans in which the loan interest rates change, the rate remains the same for the total length of the loan.
-This timeframe is typically for 30 years.
+This time frame is typically for 30 years.
 Because of this provision, the consumer can budget their predetermined monthly installment ahead of time.

 - Low down payment – The Federal government insures FHA loans, therefore the borrower has very minimal charges in the process.
-FHA mortgages require a minimum 3.5% financial commitment from the applicant.
+FHA mortgages require a minimum of 3.5% financial commitment from the applicant.
 The loan does allow for the home seller to pay for all closing costs, up to 6% which is frequently enough to take care of almost any property sale.

 - Easy to Qualify – Prequalifying for a Virginia FHA home loan is rather straightforward.
-Because it’s the FHA that ensures your home loan, the creditors and lending institutions make it feasible for anybody to qualify when they meet the base requirements.
+Because it’s the FHA that insures your home loan, the creditors and lending institutions make it feasible for anybody to qualify when they meet the base requirements.
 The primary components of qualifying are credit, earnings and employment history.

-- Adjustable Rate Option – The FHA mortgage loan started due to the stretched budget constraints of first time buyers.
+- Adjustable Rate Option – The FHA mortgage loan started due to the stretched budget constraints of first-time buyers.
 That’s the reason the FHA features an adjustable rate option for home buyers, which calls for a relatively low payment and interest rate.

 Before FHA Loan Application: